civil court lawsuits

 Thus there will be one index of lawsuits filed in each small claims court, another index in each county superior court, and still other indexes for federal courts and for the various state and federal appellate courts.

 You need to check each index at each court to find all the legal actions in which a person or company might be involved.
 There is no publicly available master index of all the legal actions in all the different courts.

-As a general rule, most reporters will first check the county superior court index, because it is where lawsuits involving significant financial disputes are most often filed.
+As a general rule, most reporters will first check the index for a county superior court, because that is where lawsuits involving significant financial disputes are most often filed.

 The superior court lawsuits also include divorce actions.

 A separate index sometimes is kept for probate actions concerning people who have died (such as dividing up the deceased person's estate).

 At each court, the indexes usually are on computer terminals.
 But for older cases, there may be sets of microfiche covering different periods of time in which lawsuits were filed.

 The alphabetical name index on the computer terminal or microfiche will usually include the names of the plaintiffs (the parties filing lawsuits) and the defendants (the parties being sued) in a single index.
 So there won't be a separate index for looking up plaintiffs, and a separate index for looking up defendants - they'll all be in the same index.